 Cellist, Corinne Morris, has just brought out a new recording in honour of Franck and Godard.

 Franck’s renowned Cello and Piano Sonata in A major is a must in the romantic repertoire.
 It is one of my personal favourites and one that I have heard played often.
 My pianist grandmother performed it often at the private concerts she held in Paris.
 Like most non-professional pianists, she limited herself to playing the slower but still challenging third movement (there are four).

-Memories of the music floating out of my grandmother’s Art Nouveau apartment came flooding back when I listened to Corinne Morris’s Belle Epoque 1886 this week.
-On this recording, Morris and pianist, Petr Limonov, are a winning duo.
-It is easy to see why so many artists enjoy playing Franck’s compelling work – it is unpredictable and provides surprises at every corner.
+Memories of the music floating out of my grandmother’s Art Nouveau apartment came flooding back when I listened to Corinne Morris’s Belle Epoque 1886.
+On this recording, Morris and pianist, Petr Limonov, show themselves to be a winning duo as they brilliantly navigate the shifts and surprising turns the music takes.